 Ms. Mascott is a former law clerk to Supreme Court Justice Clarence Thomas and Judge Brett M. Kavanaugh of the U.S. Court of Appeals for the D.C.
 Circuit.
 She also previously served as an Olin/Searle Fellow in Law affiliated with Georgetown University Law Center and the George Washington University Law School.

 Ms. Mascott graduated summa cum laude from the George Washington University Law School, where she served as Senior Projects Editor of the George Washington Law Review.
 During her time in law school, Ms. Mascott interned for Judge Richard J. Leon of the U.S. District Court for the District of Columbia.
 Before attending law school, Ms. Mascott held various staff positions in the U.S. House of Representatives and the U.S. Senate, including that of Press Secretary for former Congressman Eric Cantor of Virginia and former Congresswoman Anne Northup of Kentucky.

-Ms. Mascott is a member of the Virginia bar.
+Ms. Mascott is a member of the Virginia and Maryland bars.